awee01/Project-4-Code-Quiz/README.md

 This web app is a Coding quiz that will ask users a series of multiple questions.
 Users have 60 seconds to answer all questions.

 Wrong answers will subtract from the timer by 10 seconds.
+The quiz ends when all questions have been answered.
+Your score is based off how much time you have left.

-Scores are saved with Local storage and can be accessed again upon refreshing the page.
+Scores are saved with local storage and can be accessed again upon refreshing the page.

 Highscores can be completely cleared.